drhelius/Gearboy/README.md

 - Saves battery powered RAM cartridges to file.
 - Compressed rom support (ZIP deflate).
 - Multi platform.
 Compiles and runs on Windows, Linux, Mac OS X, Raspberry Pi and iOS.
-- Uses OpenGL for rendering on all platforms.
+- OpenGL rendering on all platforms.
-- Uses Qt framework for Mac, Windows and Linux.
-Uses Cocoa Touch for iPad, iPhone and iPod touch.
+- Qt 4 for Mac, Windows and Linux UI.
+Cocoa Touch for iPad, iPhone and iPod touch.
 - Visual Studio 2010 project provided for Windows.
-Netbeans 7.2 project provided for Linux and Mac OS X. Xcode project for iOS.
+Netbeans project provided for Linux and Mac OS X. Xcode project for iOS.

 Todo List
 -----------